 c) Check to Run the Dell hardware Diagnostic Test:

-If you are having difficulties with your Dell laptop, the first thing you need to do is run the Dell hardware diagnostic test.
+If you are having difficulties with your Dell laptop, you first need to run the Dell hardware diagnostic test.
 This will help you determine what the problem is so you can fix it.
 You can run the Dell hardware diagnostic test by going to the support page on the Dell website.
 Once you are there, select your computer model and then click on the “Diagnostics” tab.

-The Dell hardware diagnostic test can take a little while, but it is worth it to make sure that your computer is running.
-So if you are having Dell computer problems, don’t hesitate to run this test.
+The Dell hardware diagnostic test can take a little while, but it is worth it to ensure your computer is running.
+So, if you have Dell computer problems, don’t hesitate to run this test.

 d) Check the Battery Health Status:

-If you want to keep tabs on the health of your laptop’s battery, you can do so by checking the battery health status.
-This will give you a sign of how well your battery is performing and how long it will last.
-There are a few different ways to check the battery health status, so we’ll go over a few of them here.
+If you want to keep tabs on the health of your laptop’s battery, you can do so by checking the battery’s health status.
+This will show how well your battery is performing and how long it will last.
+There are a few different ways to check the battery health status, so we’ll review a few of them here.